Last change: 2025-01-06

 There are multiple ways to see when a Linux system was started, such as using the uptime command, but also with commands like ps.

-Frequently asked questions about system administration, the system state, and how to perform common tasks.
+Frequently asked questions about system administration on Linux, the system state, how to perform common tasks, and troubleshooting issues.

 Show the bandwidth usage and active connections by using the iftop tool on Linux.
 Learn how to use the tool to quickly find out this information.